stites/serve/README.md

 # serve
-A simple web server written in scala
+A simple web server written in haskell